-I, Corinne M. Lengel, Clerk and Recorder of Lincoln County in the State of Colorado, do hereby certify that the sample ballot posted in the County Clerk’s office and available on the county website is a true, complete, and correct list of the nominations of all persons to be voted for at the November 3, 2020, General Election, as the names appear on the original records and certificates now on file in my office.
-I further certify that the proposed amendments to the Constitution and the laws of the State of Colorado and the judge retention questions are true, complete, and correct copies taken from the certification of the Colorado Secretary of State.
-I further certify that the ballot issues and questions are true, complete, and correct copies taken from the certifications of the political subdivisions.
+I, Corinne M. Lengel, Clerk and Recorder of Lincoln County in the State of Colorado, do hereby certify that the sample ballot posted in the County Clerk’s office and available on the county website is a true, complete, and correct list of the nominations of all persons to be voted for at the November 2, 2021, Coordinated Election as the names appear on the original records and certificates now on file in my office.
+I further certify that the proposed amendments to the Constitution and the laws of the State of Colorado are complete and correct copies taken from the certification of the Colorado Secretary of State and that ballot issues and questions are true, complete, and correct copies taken from the certifications of the political subdivisions.

 Corinne M. Lengel

 Lincoln County, Colorado

 Since new law (HB13-1303) requires that all elections beginning July 1, 2013, are conducted as mail ballot elections, ballots will be mailed to all active voters at the most current address on file in the voter registration system.
 It is the voter’s responsibility to update their address if it changes.